 Crimea – Aberystwyth band feat; Davey McManus (ex Crocketts), Owen Hopkins (drms) (ex Crocketts, also of Halflight), Joe Uddwin (bass), Andy Stafford (keys).
 Signed to Nuxx publishing.
 Rel 25.11.02 Lottery Winners On Acid CD Single on Shiney Beast.
 2.6.03 White Russian Galaxy CD Single on Double Dragon & 17.11.03 Baby Boom CD Single on Boobytrap.
 Added Pontypridd native Andy Norton (gtr) (website)

-Crocketts – Aberystwyth band (now defunct), Davey Crockett McManus (later of Crimea), Dan Boone, Rich Turpin & Owen ‘Cash’ Hopkin (drms) (later of Crimea, Halflight).
+The Crocketts – Aberystwyth band (now defunct), Davey Crockett McManus (later of Crimea), Dan Boone, Rich Turpin & Owen ‘Cash’ Hopkin (drms) (later of Crimea, Halflight).
 Debut LP; We May Be Skinny & Wirey (1998).
 1st single included the word ‘fuck’ 26 times.
 Owen stood in for Stereophonics’ Stuart Cable on their Japanese tour 2002.
+Davey also published a book of poetry under the name Kernel Krok (spotify)

 Crush – Cardiff/Newport Indie pop, early ’90s feat: Chris Dickson (voc,gtr) (ex The Skangers, Cola Shark, now an actor – www.christopherdickson.com), Darren Lewis (bass) (ex The Skangers, Cola Shark), Alan Pope (drms), Paul Milton (gtr) (ex Cola Shark)